gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Or had he gone all the way down the alley to…

 The tunnels!
-He must have gone into the old tunnels underneath the fortress.
+He must have gone into the old tunnels.

 She shivered.
-Like every other child in the village (except Sensy, who couldn't stand getting dirty), Noxy had once sneaked into them on a dare.
+Like every other child in the village (except Sensy, who couldn't stand getting dirty), Noxy had snuck into them on a dare.
 As fast as the adults put bars over the entrances, the children found ways around them.
 They all knew the stories about children who had become lost underground.
 Rash even swore that he sometimes heard their ghosts crying for help.